George Floyd trial: Derek Chauvin found guilty of murder | DW | 20.04.2021

 Following the verdict, the judge revoked Chauvin's bail and he was led out of the courtroom in handcuffs.
 The former police officer is now facing decades in prison.

+"This case is a turning point in American history for accountability of law enforcement and sends a clear message we hope is heard clearly in every city and every state."

+Crump also shared a video of Floyd's family receiving a call from US President Joe Biden.
+The president told the family that "nothing is going to make it all better, but at least there is some justice."

 Judge Peter Cahill said that Chauvin was placed in the custody of the Hennepin County Sheriff.
-Sentencing will take place at a later date — he faces up to 40 years for the charge of second-degree murder.
+Sentencing will take place at a later date.

 Three other officers who have been charged with aiding and abetting in Floyd's murder will go on trial in August.